ToolsGambling

 EV=2438×(+1)+1438×(2)=242838=438=$0.105EV = \frac{24}{38} \times (+1) + \frac{14}{38} \times (-2) = \frac{24 - 28}{38} = -\frac{4}{38} = -\$0.105

 That's -5.26% — nearly double the European edge.
 Over 100 spins at $2/spin, you'd lose $10.53 instead of $5.41.
-Use the house edge calculator to see how this compounds across different session lengths.
+See our complete house edge guide for how this compares to every other casino game, then use the house edge calculator to model your specific session.

 Outcomes Table: Every Possible Result